 March 11-12, TheaterNOW

 Wilmington's own TheatreNOW puts an Irish twist on their popular dinner theater program, thanks to Penny Kohut's Top o'the Mornin' to Ya!
-The show features Faith and Beggorah, morning talk show hosts direct from Ireland.
-According to TheaterNOW: "This Irish 'Hoda & Kathie Lee' are taking on every last "pun"ditty they can in this hilarious take on the American electoral race.
+The show features Faith and Begorrah, morning talk show hosts direct from Ireland.
+According to TheaterNOW: "This Irish 'Hoda & Kathie Lee' are taking on every last "pun" ditty they can in this hilarious take on the American electoral race.
 All this is served with a heaping helping of deliciousness from Chef Denise's kitchen for this St. Paddy's Day themed show."
 Get your tickets now!

 Ironclad Brewery's St. Patrick's Day Celebration